att/netarbiter/sds/ceph-docker/examples/helm/README.md

 To use Ceph Volumes in a namespace, a secret containing the Client Key needs to be present.
 For details, refer to [PERSISTENTVOLUME.md](./PERSISTENTVOLUME.md).

-Once defined you can then activate Ceph for a namespace by running:
+You can activate Ceph for a namespace by running:
 ```
 ./activate-namespace.sh default
 ```